Comparing The 10 Best Video CDN Providers for Live Streaming in 2025

 An OVP allows you to do many things:

-- Upload video-on-demand content for viewing at any time
+- Upload and manage video-on-demand content

-- Stream live video
+- Stream live video with built-in encoding and delivery

 - Organize files via an online dashboard